 Located in Cranford, London, we offer a diverse range of recognised qualifications at undergraduate levels, accredited by reputable, well-established UK awarding organisations.
-The London College is also accredited as a premier college by the Accreditation Service International Colleges (ASIC).

 The College offers competitive fees and prides itself in providing students with a quality teaching and learning experience.
 Class sizes are small yet diverse and allow for plenty of individual attention.
 Students are also allocated personal tutors and have access to welfare and counselling services and academic support.

 Applicants whose first language is not English must show evidence of a good level of competence in both written and spoken English (including EU students).
 Furthermore you may be required to complete an English Language Assessment Test or be invited for an interview to assess your English language level.
 The following qualifications (or their equivalents) are acceptable as a minimum level of competence in English:

 Although living and studying in a different country is an exciting experience, it can also be very demanding.

 You will face the challenges of meeting new people, attending lectures, sitting exams and completing assignments – all in English.

 You may also find that teaching and learning techniques differ from those used in your home country.
 This is why we offer Study Skills support to International Students.

 English language support classes are taken by students in parallel with their programme of study and focus on academic English and study skills as well as general English.
 These classes are offered free of charge to all registered students.

 Note: The sample student budget is provided as a guideline only and is subject to change.
 Transport costs are revised by the Transport for London each year.

 Single Room Accommodation (Room Only): 400.00 – 500.00 GBP per month